Proof-of-work consensus by quantum sampling

-There are, however, two issues that threaten to compromise continued usage of PoW consensus in a scalable manner.
+There are, however, two issues that threaten to compromise the continued usage of PoW consensus in a scalable manner.
 The first is energy consumption.
-Problems like inverse hashing admit fast processing, now at speeds of tens of THash/s, by application specific integrated circuits (ASICs).
-Unfortunately, the tremendous speed of these devices come at the cost of large power consumption, and as the hashing power of the network grows so grows the energy cost per transaction.
-The reason is for asset-based cryptocurrencies like Bitcoin, as the overall network hashing power grows, the difficulty of the one way function is increased to maintain a constant transaction speed.
-Since new Bitcoin are introduced through the mining process, a constant transaction speed is desirable to maintain stability and to avoid inflationary pressures.
-As of May, 2023, a single Bitcoin transaction had the equivalent energy consumption of an average U.S. household over 19.1 days \href{https://digiconomist.net/bitcoin-energy-consumption}{(Digiconomist)}.
+Problems like inverse hashing admit fast processing, now at speeds of tens of THash/s, by application-specific integrated circuits (ASICs).
+Unfortunately, the tremendous speed of these devices comes at the cost of large power consumption, and as the hashing power of the network grows, so does the energy cost per transaction.
+The reason is for asset-based cryptocurrencies like Bitcoin, as the overall network hashing power grows, the difficulty of the one-way function is increased to maintain a constant transaction speed.
+Since new bitcoins are introduced through the mining process, a constant transaction speed is desirable to maintain stability and avoid inflationary pressures.
+As of May 2023, a single Bitcoin transaction had the equivalent energy consumption of an average U.S. household over 19.1 days \href{https://digiconomist.net/bitcoin-energy-consumption}{(Digiconomist)}.

-The energy consumption of PoW blockchains has several negative consequences.
-It contributes to climate change by generating large amounts of carbon emissions when the source of energy is non-renewable.
-Additionally, it creates a significant financial burden for miners, who must pay for the electricity and equipment required to mine blocks effectively.
-This can lead to the centralization of mining power in the hands of a few large mining pools, potentially compromising the network's security and decentralization.

-Moreover, the energy consumption of PoW blockchains can be seen as wasteful and unnecessary, given that there are alternative consensus mechanisms, such as Proof-of-Stake (PoS), that require significantly less energy to operate.
-However, PoS has some other liabilities such as the plutocratic feature of mining power being dependent on the number of coins held by a miner, and vulnerability to other attack vectors like ``long range'' and ``nothing at stake'' attacks.
-As a result, there have been growing calls for the development of more sustainable and environmentally friendly blockchain technologies.
+The energy consumption of PoW blockchains can be seen as wasteful and unnecessary, given that there are alternative consensus mechanisms, such as Proof-of-Stake (PoS), that require significantly less energy to operate.
+However, PoS has some other liabilities such as the plutocratic feature of mining power being dependent on the number of coins held by a miner, and vulnerability to so-called ``long-range'' and ``nothing at stake'' attacks \cite{LRA}.
+As a result, there have been growing calls for the development of more sustainable and environmentally friendly PoW blockchain technologies.